tomlm/Iciclecreek.Avalonia.Controls.Media/README.md

 ### VideoView element

-This library contains a fork of the unofficial VideoView with overlay support.
+This library contains a fork of the **unofficial VideoView** with overlay support.
 The changes are

 * Adds a **MediaPlayerViewModel** property
 * Sets **DataContext** for child overlay content to **MediaPlayerViewModel**
+* Fixes overlay bugs on linux
+* Fixes positioning bugs for overlay
+* Cleaned up (removed static this pointers)

 ### MediaPlayerControls Element